Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Immersive experiences: No change—animation complexity is the cost driver

 The real win is quality.
-Server Components make it easier to deliver fast, accessible, progressively-enhanced sites.
+Server Components make it easier for me to deliver fast, accessible, progressively-enhanced sites.
 That's worth as much as speed to reputation and referrals.

 Vercel's 2026 platform updates align tightly with Next.js 16's architecture, improving edge runtime capabilities, ISR propagation, and streaming performance.
 For teams deploying to Vercel, these aren't just nice-to-haves—they're competitive advantages in Core Web Vitals and user experience.